 BOSSI receives personnel services from DCS.
 The Department is not a Special Purpose Service Entity and does not control BOSSI under this arrangement.
-BOSSI does not hold shares in any public-sector subsidiary.
+BOSSI does not control any entities and does no hold shares in any public-sector subsidiary.

 Privacy and Personal Information Protection (PPIP) Act 1998